RaAhYaMa/image_to_desmos/README.md

 Open the generated `.html` file in a web browser to view your Desmos-generated art.

-## License
-This project is open-source under the MIT License.
-However, **this project must not be commercialized** in any form.

 ## Contributions
 Feel free to submit issues and pull requests to improve this project!

+## License & Usage
+This project is released under an open-source license but **must not be commercialized**.
+Any form of monetization, including selling, licensing, or using it for commercial purposes, is strictly prohibited.